Transport of batteries

 - The terminals of batteries must be protected against short circuits.

-- The batteries must be transported in their original package, or insulated by applying tape to the terminals, or placed individually in separate plastic bags.
+- The batteries must be transported in their original package, or insulated by applying tape to the terminals, or placed individually in separate Lipo bags.

 - Replacement batteries cannot be packed in checked baggage.

 - When transported inside equipment (laptops, cameras, mobile phones, etc.), they must be turned off and prevented from being accidentally turned on while in checked baggage.

 Find out about the rules for other batteries:

 - These may spill and are therefore considered dangerous cargo, although they may be transported.

 - The airline must be notified in advance to ensure that the handling requirements are in accordance with the regulations.

 - These are non-spillable batteries and are not considered to be dangerous items.

 - They must be thoroughly tested before a manufacturer can label the battery as dry and/or non-spillable.